“Breaks are as vital to musicians as they are to athletes.”

 When our minds are alert, active breaks add to our productivity, but when we need timeouts, diverting breaks take us out of the practice room and give us a mental reboot.

 We could stroll for a few minutes, grab a snack, sip water, or otherwise refresh ourselves.
-To ensure that our music-making tissues rest, though, we should avoid hand or voice-intensive tasks.
+To ensure that our music-making tissues rest, we should avoid hand or voice-intensive tasks such as typing, texting, or conversing.

 3. Restorative Breaks